scott-hannabuss/cruise-ships-/README.md

 <img src="cruise-ships-screenshot.png" alt ="A screenshot of the project">

-<p>A project created as part of Manchester Codes.
-The code simulates cruise ships sailing and docking from port to port.
-The project also has a GUI which displays these actions.
-The project was designed as an overview on the core concepts of Object-Oriented Programming.<p>
+<p>A project that simulates cruise ships sailing and docking from port to port, with an interactive GUI which also displays these actions.
+The project utilises many of the core concepts of Object-Oriented Programming.<p>

 <h1> Running this project </h1>